 Golden Hurricane unseat five-time champs Houston by one point to win first league crown

-During his first year at Tulsa, Julian Frazier qualified for the NCAA Regional in the 400-meter dash and was the Conference USA runner-up in the indoor 400-meters.
-MItchell oversaw two men's 4x400 relay squads that shattered school records at the Conference USA Indoor Championship and Conference USA Outdoor Championship.
+During his first year at Tulsa, Mitchell coached Julian Frazier qualified for the NCAA Regional in the 400-meter dash and was the C-USA runner-up in the indoor 400-meters.
+Mitchell also oversaw the men's 4x400 relay squads that shattered school records at both the C-USA Indoor and Outdoor Championships.

-He had two student-athletes break UMKC school records during the 2009 indoor season.
+At UMKC, Mitchell had two student-athletes break school records during the 2009 indoor season.
 Larry Hill broke the school record in the 600-yard run and 800-meter run, while Cosmas Ayabei broke the 3,000-meter record.
 Mitchell coached Ayabei to two medals at The Summit League Indoor Championship, a silver medal in the 5,000 meters and a bronze in the 3,000 meters.
 He had five student-athletes land on the UMKC all-time top-five performance list in eight events.

 Following the 2009 outdoor season, Mitchell saw Aubrey Frederking break the UMKC school record in the 1,500-meter run.
 He also coached Hill to a bronze medal in the 800 meters at The Summit League Outdoor Championship.
 Mitchell had two student-athletes land on the UMKC top-five performance list.